Toric Sylvester forms: Application to toric elimination matrices

 Similarly, Grothendieck-Serre formula and the finiteness of $V(I(f))$ imply that $\HF(B^{\sat}(f),\alpha)=\kappa$ for all $\alpha$ such that $H^0_{\mathfrak{b}}(B(f)^{\sat})_\alpha=H^1_{\mathfrak{b}}(B(f)^{\sat})_\alpha=0$.
 By \cite[Proposition 6.3]{chardinpowers}, the vanishing of these modules can be derived from the similar vanishing conditions $H^0_{\mathfrak{b}}(B^{\sat})_\alpha=H^1_{\mathfrak{b}}(B^{\sat})_\alpha=0$.
 These latter conditions hold for all $\alpha \notin \Gamma_0 \cup \Gamma_1$, which concludes the proof. \end{proof}

-\begin{remark} As a consequence of the above lemma, we notice that, under its assumptions, the canonical map from $I^{\sat}_\alpha$ to $I(f)^{\sat}_\alpha$, which is induced by a specialization $\rho$, is surjective, i.e.~generators of $I(f)^{\sat}_\alpha$ can be computed by means of universal formulas. \end{remark}
+\begin{remark} As a consequence of the above lemma, the canonical map from $I^{\sat}_\alpha$ to $I(f)^{\sat}_\alpha$, which is induced by a specialization $\theta$, is surjective, i.e.~generators of $I(f)^{\sat}_\alpha$ can be computed by means of universal formulas. \end{remark}